Whether someone is driven or dragged is almost impossible to tell on the surface.

 For these individuals, and maybe you can relate, it requires more conscious effort to let go and learn to simply enjoy life more.

-I often wonder what it would be like to not be dragged in the areas where I am.
+I often wonder what it would be like to not be dragged into the areas where I am.

 Example of Being Driven and Dragged